-INI TIAL O L SPILL REPOR T ANNEXURE 1
+INI TIAL O IL SPILL REPOR Γ ANNEXURE 1

 Particulars of person, office reporting

 Tel No.

 Date & time of incident

 Spill location

 Likely cause of spill Witness

 Initial response action Ву

 Any other information

-This FIR is to be sent to Marine Ma offence not to report oil pollution in This FIR is to be followed by compa cident. mmunication possible.
+This FIR is to be sent to Marine Ma offence not to report oil pollution in fastest means of con mmunication possible.
 It is an

+This FIR is to be followed by compa any's inc ident report also.

 Following POLREP report to the Gorequired: overnmer nt through nearest C G information will also be

 Identity of informant

 Time of FIR

 Source of spill

 Cause of spill

 Type of spill

 Colour code information (from CG) 1

 Radius of slick

 Tail

 Volume

 Quantity

 Weather

 Tide / current

 Density

 Layer thickness

 Air / Sea temp.

 Predicted slick movement

 Size of spill classification (Tier 1, 2 or 3)